JayasuryaThirumaran/MLOps_Assignment_10_Kubeflow/README.md

-# NPCI MLOps Assignment - 10 [10 Marks]
+# NPCI MLOps Assignment-10
-## Kubeflow Pipeline for Customer Churn Prediction Model Training
+## Kubeflow Pipeline for Customer Churn Prediction Model Training [10 Marks]

 ###  Overview
 This assignment is to implement  **Kubeflow pipeline** to process **Customer Churn data** and train a machine learning model.